scraping-in-go/pg-gateway/README.md

 - delete where field=value,
 - get whole table,
 - get row by id,
+- get with multiple field{comparison}value
+- get but limit results
-- get rows where field=value.
+- get but select columns

 Other features
 - For multi-row returns, the application writes rows back to the client as each row is read.